Semantics, languages and tools for layered attestation

 p(mt, m(msp(prove, client, id), client, mt))

-Note that, except for the outermost symbol being p
+Note that, except for the outermost symbol being p (indicating

 parallel rather than sequential composition), this format is identical